 Dependence can be very powerful and difficult to overcome.
 The body adapts to the continuous use of a drug that produces dependence, leading to tolerance (hence people believing they are not drunk) and to withdrawal symptoms when usage stops.
-Tolerance is the need to use progressively larger amounts of a drug to reproduce the effects originally achieved with the starting amount; but sadly with diminishing effect!
+Tolerance is the need to use progressively larger amounts of a drug to reproduce the effects originally achieved with the starting amount, but sadly with the diminishing effect!

 Withdrawal symptoms occur when the alcohol/drug use is stopped or when the drug's effects are blocked by another drug.
 The way in which people experience withdrawal varies but there are enough similarities to propose commonality.
 A person undergoing withdrawal may feel sick (nausea) and may develop headaches, diarrhoea, or shaking (tremors).
-Sudden withdrawal can evoke a serious and even life-threatening illnesses.
+Sudden withdrawal can evoke serious and even life-threatening illnesses.

-FOR ADDITIONAL SUPPORT - WORLDWIDE - FOR ALCOHOL OR DRUGS, SEE THE LINKS BELOW
+IF YOU WANT ADDITIONAL SUPPORT - WORLDWIDE - FOR ALCOHOL OR DRUGS, SEE THE LINKS BELOW

-Also, Hypnosis can help in the process of forgiveness and self love; the lack thereof often being associated with addictive behaviours.
+Also, Hypnosis can help in the process of forgiveness and self-love; the lack thereof often being associated with addictive behaviours.